thurianknight/hyp3e/README.md

 Here's a couple paid things you can do.

-- If you'd like to support the original maintainer of this system, U\~man, buy them a coffee on [Ko-Fi](https://ko-fi.com/u_man).
-It is largely because of U\~man's generosity that we are able to continue providing a free and open source system for Foundry VTT users.
+- If you'd like to support the original maintainer of this system, ThurianKnight, buy him a coffee on [Ko-Fi](https://ko-fi.com/thurianknight).

 ## Troubleshooting and Requesting User Support

 It's always appreciated when users [submit an issue](https://github.com/thurianknight/hyp3e/issues/new) for all kinds of user questions, comments, and concerns.
 For those who prefer support via public chat, we recommend asking in:

-- The **#dnd-other** channel in the [official Foundry VTT Discord server](https://discord.gg/foundryvtt)
-- The **#hyperborea-virtual-tabletop** channel in the [official Hyperborea Discord server](https://discord.gg/XXXXXXX)
+- The **#hyperborea-virtual-tabletop** channel in the [official North Wind Adventures Discord server](https://discord.gg/YQj5a4z)
 - The [/r/FoundryVTT community on Reddit](https://reddit.com/r/FoundryVTT) may also have answers to your Foundry VTT questions, but it is another general Foundry VTT user community that may not have many users with specific knowledge about HYPERBOREA.
 Be sure to write `[HYPERBOREA]` in your post subject and select `FVTT Question` from the "Flair" menu.

 **We do not offer user support via email.
 Sorry for the inconvenience.**